 Many also do freelancing work to supplement traditional jobs.
-The diversification undoubtedly reduces risk and even help to make extra cash.
+The diversification undoubtedly reduces risk and even helps to make extra cash.

-Today, professionals are not concerned with job security and are actively looking to work with many companies because the market offers infinite chances.
+Today, professionals are not concerned with job security.
+They are actively looking to work with many companies because the market offers infinite chances.

 5. You will enjoy your work